rsmith52/Parallax-Engine/README.md

 ### Camera
 * Reflection could use a bit more work again
+* Auto find player and set player follow on map load

 ### Settings Code
 * Switch to a settings asset?